The Sun's Supergranulation: Observational characterization

-As shown in Section~\ref{turbulentscales}, the magnetic dissipation scale at the solar surface is $\ell_\eta\sim 100$~m or slightly less.
+As explained in Sect.~\ref{turbulentscales}, the magnetic dissipation scale at the solar surface is $\ell_\eta\sim 100$~m or slightly less.
 Hence, convection at the solar surface is strongly coupled to the Sun's magnetic dynamics at all observable scales, including that of supergranulation.
-The particular role played by magnetic fields in the supergranulation problem and the large amount of observational information available on this topic justify a dedicated subsection.
-In the following, we first look at the correlations between supergranulation and the magnetic network and then describe the properties of internetwork fields, whose dynamics can hardly be dissociated from the formation of the magnetic network.
-After a short detour to the observations of the interactions between supergranulation and active regions, we finally review several studies of the dependence of supergranulation on the global solar magnetic activity.
+The aim of this section is to review the breadth of observational results on the interactions between the two.
+We first look at the correlations between supergranulation and the magnetic network and review the main properties of internetwork fields, whose dynamics is directly related to the formation of the magnetic network.
+We then review studies of the dependence of supergranulation on the global solar magnetic cycle, and of its interactions with active regions.